 Now that you know all the ingredients that make up a strong SaaS offsite SEO campaign, let’s take a look at the steps you’ll need to take to go from 0 to 60.

-If you currently have no offsite strategy, you’ll be hard-pressed to find an initial source to take you on as a guest poster.
-You’ll first have to build up some authority on your own; that means making sure your website is chock full of great content, including a regularly updated onsite blog.
+If you currently have no offsite SaaS link building strategy, you’ll be hard-pressed to find an initial source to take you on as a guest poster.
+You’ll first have to focus on building up some authority on your own; that means making sure your website is chock full of great content, including a regularly updated onsite blog.
 You can complement this with some social media following building or some professional networking—the end goal is simply to make yourself seem like more of an expert.

 Once you have an onsite basis of authority you can cite as a kind of “resume,” you can start scouting for sources that present low-hanging fruit opportunities (I’m not a fan of this buzzword, but it fits here).
 You’re looking for any reasonable opportunity to get your content featured, so start with local SEO publishers who might be interested in your business, such as neighborhood communities or local news publishers.
 You can also target specific niche sites, like blogs or forums, that only cater to businesses in your industry.
 This will help you develop an early momentum for your reputation—don’t worry if they’re not the best of the best.